 For some, the $1,000 spending requirement of the Blue Cash Everyday® Card from American Express’s welcome offer might be easily attainable within 3 months.
 For others, it might be a stretch.
 Before applying for this card, see whether you’ll spend enough to scoop up the cashback bonus.

-The Blue Cash Everyday® Card from American Express has a 0% intro APR for 15 months on purchases and balance transfers, then 12.99% to 23.99% variable.
+The Blue Cash Everyday® Card from American Express has a 0% intro APR on purchases for 15 months after account opening, then 13.99% to 23.99% variable.
 Here are a few benchmarks to help you judge how good that is:

 - Intro APRs are typically a minimum of 12 months.
 You’ll even find some that are shorter — six months, for example — which tend to come from credit unions.